 There are many different causes of slab leaks.
 The significant ground movement influenced by heavy rainfall is a common cause for slab leaks.
 During heavy rainfall, the ground under your home tends to soak up water, causing the soil to expand.
 However, once it dries, the soil will shrink.
 Since concrete is not breathable and flexible, the repeated expansion and contraction causes the formation of cracks and breaks, resulting in slab leaks.

 Indoor causes can also result in slab leaks.
 For instance, leaks in the bathrooms, cooking, and clothes drying can cause slab leaks.

-Typically, the very first signs of a slab leak is an increase in your monthly water bills.
-In the next few months, you will notice an increase in utility cost.
+Typically, the very first sign of a slab leak is an increase in your monthly water bills.
+In the next few months, you will notice an increase in utility costs.
 The increase in humidity in the indoor air will demand more from your HVAC.
-Humidity has a huge influence in both heating and cooling of indoor spaces.
+Humidity has a huge influence on both the heating and cooling of indoor spaces.

 The continued leaks will give rise to perfect conditions for mold and mildew to sprout and grow.
 At this point, you will be facing breathing issues and odor problems.
 If the leaks remain unchecked and unrepaired, the leaking water will deteriorate soil quality, compromising your foundation.
 This exposes you to extensive and expensive repairs.